pylhc/tfs/doc/tfsformat.rst

                          1            SOMETHING              4.51395
                      21345         "WITH SPACE"             123.4825

-Columns are separated by at least one blank space, and the column width is chosen to accomodate the longest column name or value.

 Types and Identifiers
 ---------------------

-Type identifiers are specific strings that indicate the type to interpret the relevant data as, whether it be a parameter in the `headers` or a column's data.
+Type identifiers are specific strings that indicate as which type to interpret the given data as, in the individual entries of the `Headers`_ as well as for the columns of the `Table`_.
 The following type identifiers and their corresponding Python types are accepted and used by `tfs-pandas`:

 ================  ======================  =============== =========================